PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

-When you drag the circle, it should turn red
+When you drag a circle, it should turn red

 ## Create a zoom behavior that scales elements